 This was one of many messages from around the world from parents using the booklet.
 Seeing how important simple visual material can be Angus immediately focused on making books for cancer children as fast as he could.

-Today Angus raises money for childhood cancer research through product sales and continues to work on Childhood Cancer material for this website over social media.
-Angus also works with charities providing customized peer reviwed material for clinics and social media content.
+Today Angus raises money for childhood cancer research through sales of art prints that now hang in hospitals and continues to work on Childhood Cancer material.
+Angus also works with charities providing customized peer reviewed material for clinics and social media content.
 Due to the generous donations of hundreds of people Angus has been able to buy computing hardware, software, webhosting and self publishing to make I Draw Childhood Cancer available to children everywhere.
 Angus looks forward to the future with 3 main goals.

 1. Support oncology children with material assisting their cancer therapy.